TheStarAlight/eTraj.jl/docs/src/manual3_main_method.md

 The step sampling method is supported for all initial condition methods.

+!!! warning "ss_kz_num should be an even number"
+    Under the dipole case, electrons with zero initial ``k_z`` would remain zero ``k_z``, which may induce some problems in the step-length choice of the ODE solver and result in "final electron with anomalously large momentum" warning.
+Thus the sampling on the ``k_z`` direction should avoid zero.
+Setting `ss_kz_num` to an even number is a good choice.

 ### Monte-Carlo Sampling

 In the Monte-Carlo sampling scheme, the `sample_t_num` time samples are randomly chosen in the `sample_t_intv`;